derrynj/privategooglecalendars/docs/index.markdown

 The Gutenberg block is called _Private Google Calendars_ and can be configured by an user interface and a textfield where you can specify FullCalendar configuration options, like the available views, the placement of the buttons, the locale, the timezone, etc.

+# Private Google Calendars settings page

+Explanation of configuration options on the Private Google Calendar settings page which can be found under the _Settings_ menu item.

+## General settings

+### Cache time in minutes

+Each time this plugin displays a Google calendar a request to Google is made.
+You can specify the number of minutes the Google response should be cached.
+This can greatly improve the performance.

+## Public calendar settings

+### API key

+You can enter your Google project API key in this field.
+Note that this _not_ officially supported by Google and the recommendation is to setup _Client-ID OAuth_ credentials instead.

+### Public calendars

+If you display public calendars that you haven't added to your Google account a default color is used and the calendar ID is used as the title.
+You can specify the color and title for each public calendar you are using.

+## Private calendar settings

+### Select calendars

+These calendars are attached to your Google account.
+Select the calendars that you want to allow to be used on your site.

+## Tools

+### Update calendars

+This will update your calendarlist displayed under _Private calendar settings / Select calendars_.
+Use this if you add or remove a calendar to or from your account.

+### Get colorlist

+Download the default Google colorlist.
+This will be used when you have custom colors for calendar events.
+You only have to download this list once.

+### Verify

+Does some verification if your _Client-ID OAuth_ credential in your Google project is still OK.

+### Remove cache

+Removes the cache.
+Use this if you cache your events but you added new events to the calendar and want them to be displayed immediately.

+### Revoke access

+Revokes access to your Google account.

+### Remove plugin data

+Removes all plugin data.
+Use _Revoke access_ first before using this option.
+Otherwise you have to manually revoke access in the Google <a href="https://myaccount.google.com/permissions" target="_blank">Permissions</a> page.

 # Options for wp-config.php

 You can set the following options in _wp-config.php_:

 - `PGC_EVENTS_MAX_RESULTS` (default 250) – Maximum number of events that Google returns.
 - `PGC_EVENTS_DEFAULT_TITLE` (default "") – If the title of an event is empty, which can happen when the status is _busy_, the value of this option is displayed instead.

+# FAQ

+## W3 Total Cache

+If you use W3 Total Cache and have minify JS enabled, make sure that you do one of the following:

+Choose Combine only in the Minify settings.

+OR

+Enter the below files in the Never minify the following JS files textbox.
+Make sure you add the full path to these files from the root of your installation, so if your WordPress website is located in the wordpress directory, this will be:

+    wordpress/wp-content/plugins/private-google-calendars/lib/fullcalendar4/core/main.min.js
+    wordpress/wp-content/plugins/private-google-calendars/lib/fullcalendar4/core/locales-all.min.js
+    wordpress/wp-content/plugins/private-google-calendars/lib/fullcalendar4/list/main.min.js
+    wordpress/wp-content/plugins/private-google-calendars/lib/fullcalendar4/timegrid/main.min.js